A day with Ludwig Beethoven

 Using his best parade ground bark, Jonathan shouted for silence.
 Much to his surprise, the noise did reduce, and the men stopped fighting … if only for a moment.
 Sadly, their attention was only re-directed, as each and every one started shouting at the top of their voices … this time, at him.
 A few more barked out commands and the shouting subsided to a muttering.

-Deciding that he would hear what they had to say in strict order or age seniority, Jonathan briskly introduced himself and instructed the most elderly woman present have her say, having first sternly instructed all, especially the two men, to hold their tongues and wait their turn.
+Deciding that he would hear what they had to say in strict order of age seniority, Jonathan briskly introduced himself and instructed the most elderly woman present have her say, having first sternly instructed all, especially the two men, to hold their tongues and wait their turn.

 It didn’t take long to hear the sorry tale.
 They were members of the same family; the family of the man attempting to gain entry to the house who, they all insisted, was having an affair with the Englishwoman within.
-The main in question repeatedly and with increasing desperation, declared otherwise.
+The man in question repeatedly and with increasing desperation, declared otherwise.
 Jonathan took notes, obtaining full names and addresses of each person (information which was reluctantly given) before assuring them the matter would be dealt with by the British Consulate.
 He then firmly escorted them off the property.

-When all but the man in question had moved into the street, the door opened and Jonathan got his first sight of the Englishwoman in question.
+When all but the man in question had moved into the street, the door opened and Jonathan got his first sight of the Englishwoman.
 Valerie stood framed in the doorway, her long honey-coloured hair tied back with a vibrant scarf.
 Tall and broad, she shook his hand firmly before shoo-ing them both into the living room.
 Jonathan introduced himself and briefly explained his mission.
 Using surprisingly colourful language, Valerie expressed her frustration with busybodies, do-gooders, and people who leapt to conclusions, all in rapid succession.

 “My husband … he died … after a short illness a few months ago” Valerie took a deep breath and surreptitiously wiped away a tear “and I’ve not known what to do with myself, especially as I’ve been unable to paint since it happened.
 Then I had a letter from Tristan – you know Tristan Dawes, right?
 He’s an old friend who’s been terribly kind.
 When I told him about being unable to paint, he suggested a change of scene might help and invited me to stay.
 He was right, I took to Egypt like a duck to water, so he helped me find this place soon afterwards.”